-In our financing advisory and restructuring business we, from time to time, advise debtors or creditors of companies which are involved in bankruptcy proceedings in the United States Bankruptcy Courts.
-Under the applicable rules of those courts, our fees are subject to approval by the court and other interested parties have the ability to challenge the payment of those fees.
-Fees earned and reflected in our revenues may from time to time be subject to successful challenges, which could result in a reduction of revenues and affect our stock price adversely.
+In our financing advisory and restructuring business we, from time to time, advise debtors or creditors of companies, or other entities, which are involved in bankruptcy proceedings in the United States bankruptcy courts.
+Under the applicable rules of those courts, our fees are subject to approval by the court and can be subject to the court's authority to disallow or discount our fees in certain circumstances, and other interested parties also have the ability to challenge the payment of those fees.
+Fees earned and reflected in our revenues may from time to time be subject to successful challenges, which could adversely affect our revenues and earnings.